You are here

 Outlying City: Districts in which most pupils live inpopulation centers of seven thousand persons but less than thirty thousand persons.

 Outlying Town: Districts in which most pupils live in population centers in excess of one thousand persons but less than seven thousand persons.

-Rural: Districts with no population centers in excess of one thousand persons and characterized by sparse widespread populations.
+Remote: Districts with no population centers in excess of one thousand persons and characterized by sparse widespread populations.